Paul Ryan (cartoonist): The Phantom comic strip

 The Phantom comic strip began as a weekday newspaper strip on February 17, 1936, with a color Sunday strip added in May 1939.
 It was originally written by creator Lee Falk, and when Falk died in 1999, Tony DePaul took over the writing duties.
 Paul Ryan was one of the several artists who have illustrated the character's comic strip adventures over the decades.

 In 2005 then-current artist George Olesen announced his retirement.
 Jay Kennedy, editor-in-chief at King Features Syndicate, chose Ryan to assume the artist's role on the daily strips, beginning with those published in January of that year (Ryan had been the artist on King's Amazing Spider-Man strip a decade earlier).
 Then in October 2006 Graham Nolan, artist on The Phantom Sunday Strip, announced his intended departure from the series.
 Once again Kennedy called upon Ryan, who agreed to add the Sunday strip to his duties for King Features.
 His first Sunday appeared in newspapers on April 1, 2007.
 Ryan later wished to cut his workload and on July 31, 2011, Eduardo Barreto took over as artist for the Sunday strip.
 Following Barreto's sudden death in late 2011, Ryan returned to the Sunday feature briefly until a replacement, Terry Beatty, was found.

 One of the many highlights of Ryan's time on The Phantom is the daily adventure that ran from August 24, 2009, until May 7, 2011.
-Called by DePaul in its entirety "The Death of Diana Palmer Walker", this epic storyline is considered the longest in duration of all The Phantom newspaper plots.
+Called by DePaul in its entirety "The Death of Diana Palmer Walker", this epic storyline was considered at that time to be the longest in duration of all The Phantom newspaper plots.
 The recurring villain of the tale, Chatu, a.k.a. the Python, is a ruthless terrorist who seeks revenge on his nemesis by striking at someone close to the Phantom.
-Frew Publications, known for publishing a long-running reprint series of The Phantom, presented the entire story as "The Python Strikes Back" in one 140-page comic book (issue number 1602).
+Frew Publications later presented the entire story as "The Python Strikes Back," which comprised the 140-page issue number 1602 of their long-running reprint series The Phantom.
+(In May of 2021, DePaul and Manley began an adventure called To Wrack and Ruin at Gravelines, which was the first part of a much larger story that subsequently surpassed "The Death of Diana Palmer Walker" in length.)

 DePaul credits Ryan with pitching the basis of another memorable story, "The Challenge", by posing the question, "What if someone challenged Guran for the right to be chief of the Bandar?"
 The story DePaul developed from that prompt ended with Guran still chief, but acknowledging the worthiness of his challenger, Kipawa, as a possible successor one day.

 Rich Johnston praised Ryan for his artwork on The Phantom: "Here it seems he has come into his own, a richer and more luxurious style that is less tempered by the effects of Marvel or DC editorial with a greater influence from Europe."

 Ryan's last Phantom strip was released on Saturday, May 28, 2016.